pojntfx/irasync-backend/README.md

      "Authorization": "Bearer yourtokenfromthemutationabovehere"
    }
    ```
-7. Test if authorization works by querying your private drafts:
+7. Test if authorization works by querying your private drafts (should return an empty array by default):
    ```js
    query {
      drafts {